jmelot/SoftwareImpactHackathon2023_InstitutionalOSS/README.md

 * The software has a creator/contributor who is affiliated with an organization.
 * The software is hosted by an account associated with the organization
+* The software repository explicitly references the organization (in code, readme, documentation, etc.)

 ## Dataset